If high-interest rates make it hard to pay down your debt, a balance transfer might be right for you. But what is it exactly?

 To make them worthwhile, it’s essential to know how the balance transfer process works, its associated costs, and how to use a transfer correctly.

-Completing a credit card balance transfer is a simple process that can be done one of two ways.
+Completing a credit card balance transfer is a simple process that can be done in one of two ways.

 To make the process easier, locate the full account number for the card (or loan) you’re transferring your balance from before starting your transfer.
 You’ll also need to specify exactly how much of the balance you’d like to move.